 Stuck disc or object in drive

-If a disc has become loose in the back of the drive, or another object has been put in the drive by a child it can cause the drive tray to remain out.
+If a disc has become loose in the back of the drive, or another object was put in the drive by a child it can cause the drive tray to remain out.
 Use a flashlight and shine it in the drive to try to determine if a disc is stuck in the drive, or if an object is in the drive.
 If a disc is stuck in the drive try using a pair of needle nose pliers and remove the disc.
 If you're concerned about damaging the disc (if not already damaged), you may want to consider removing the drive and disassembling it.
-Keep in mind that disc drives are not meant to be open and disassembling the drive will void the warranty and in some cases can damage the drive.
+Keep in mind that disc drives are not meant to be open, and disassembling the drive will void the warranty and in some cases can damage the drive.